marctheshark3/AI-Project-Starter-Kit/README.md

    - Use Cursor with @ tool to reference PRD
    - Implement features according to specifications
    - Create pull requests and track progress
-   - For crypto projects, implement Fleet SDK integration
+   - If applicable, implement Ergo blockchain integration

 4. **Deployment**
    - Use generated Docker configurations